nodejs/node/doc/api/tls.markdown

-ALPN (Application-Layer Protocol Negotiation Extension), NPN (Next Protocol Negotiation) and SNI (Server Name Indication) are TLS handshake extensions allowing you:
+ALPN (Application-Layer Protocol Negotiation Extension), NPN (Next Protocol Negotiation) and SNI (Server Name Indication) are TLS handshake extensions:

-  * ALPN/NPN - to use one TLS server for multiple protocols (HTTP, SPDY, HTTP/2)
+  * ALPN/NPN - Allows the use of one TLS server for multiple protocols (HTTP, SPDY, HTTP/2)
-  * SNI - to use one TLS server for multiple hostnames with different SSL certificates.
+  * SNI - Allows the use of one TLS server for multiple hostnames with different SSL certificates.

 ## Client-initiated renegotiation attack mitigation